 Lots happening right now!
+To view our latest events newsletter, click here.
+Sign up for our newsletter to get emails about events, hearings and action alerts statewide.
+(Just fill out the “subscribe” link in the right-hand column of this web page.)
 Keep up with fast-developing actions and all the latest events at our facebook page.
 Also check out the events posted by the NYC Grassroots Alliance, a collection of more than 30 local groups including Sane Energy Project.